fediway/fediway/README.md

 ### Candidate Sources

-Narrowing down the vast pool consiting of up to billions of potential posts to recommend is a critical step in finding posts that users are actually interested in.
+Narrowing down the vast pool consiting of up to billions of potential posts to recommend is a critical step in finding posts that are potentially relevant to the user.

 <a name="setup"></a>